Skip to content Skip to footer navigation

 Smartphones

-If you're hunting for a smartphone, we recommend confirming with the retailer that any phone you're considering supports all the available 4G and 5G bands for your network and local area.
+If you're looking for a smartphone, we recommend confirming with the retailer that any phone you're considering supports all the available 4G and 5G bands for your network and local area.
 WhistleOut has a list of the different bands currently used by local telcos.

-Battery life and camera quality are also vital metrics that vary between phone models and you're going to want to make sure whatever you're buying meets your standards.
+Battery life and camera quality are also vital metrics that vary between phone models, and you're going to want to make sure whatever you're buying meets your standards.
 See how popular models compare with our latest smartphone review.

 CHOICE tip: If you're presented with the opportunity to buy an older 4G-enabled phone, be careful.
-While they won't feature in Black Friday deals, some old handsets currently circulating in Australia may have lost triple zero access with the recent shutdown of 3G across the country.
+While they won't feature in Black Friday deals, some old handsets currently circulating in Australia may have lost triple zero access with the shutdown of 3G across the country.

 televisions on sale in store